Petras Auštrevičius: Other Activities

-Auštrevičius is the initiator and supporter of the public movement Knowledge Economy Forum and People for Animals.
+Auštrevičius was one of the initiators and supporters of the public movement Knowledge Economy Forum and public initiative People for Animals.

 In 2005, he co-founded and served as a president of a discussion Europos Klubas (English: European Club) at Seimas, founded Vilnius University Alumni Society of the Faculty of Economics.

 In December 2014, Auštrevičius founded the EU Informal Group "Friends of European Ukraine" in the European Parliament.
-He is the current co-chair that represents the European Parliament, and chairs together with Ivanna Klympush-Tsintsadze and Ostap Semerak on the side of Ukraine.
-Is a member of the board of the public organization 'Union of European Federalists in Lithuania'.
+He is a member of the board of the public organization 'Union of European Federalists in Lithuania'.

+He is also currently the only Lithuanian MEP who is a member of the European Parliament Intergroup on LGBT Rights.